LLM-based In-situ Thought Exchanges for Critical Paper Reading: Related Work

 Existing studies have examined various AI-supported technologies that assist academic paper reading.
 Most of them emphasize efficiency, helping researchers quickly extract key information~\cite{Chi2005ScentHighlights, Fok2023Scim, Fok2024Accelerating, Huth2024Eye, Gu2024An} and build connections between papers via inline citations~\cite{Zhang2008CiteSense, Rachatasumrit2022CiteRead, Chang2023CiteSee, Park2023QuickRef}.
 However, relying on inline citations and history-based recommendations risks narrowing readers’ exposure, limiting opportunities to encounter papers from different disciplines and perspectives~\cite{Zheng2024DiscipLink}, and potentially reinforcing echo chamber effects~\cite{Chang2023CiteSee}, where people are repeatedly exposed to similar opinions.
 Another key concern is over-reliance on AI, in which users increasingly delegate cognitive tasks to external systems, leading to cognitive offloading~\cite{carr2020shallows, sparrow2011google} and reduced active engagement in thinking.
 Over-reliance can negatively impact users’ independent thinking and learning processes~\cite{gerlich2025ai, lee2025impact}.
 For example, Gerlich et al.~\cite{gerlich2025ai} demonstrated that reliance on AI tools undermines critical thinking performance: younger participants in their study exhibited higher dependence on AI and correspondingly lower critical thinking scores.
 Yatani et al.~\cite{Yatani2024AIasExtraherics} argue that human–AI interactions should be designed to stimulate human higher-order thinking rather than encourage users to outsource cognition to AI systems.
 These concerns highlight a challenge in research training: junior researchers, who typically have lower domain expertise, must carefully balance leveraging AI tools with cultivating independent critical judgment.

 To promote critical thinking abilities, one of the most widely adopted critical reading strategies is the \reviseY{QRAC} (\textbf{Q}uestion, \textbf{R}ead, \textbf{A}nswer, \textbf{C}heck) strategy~\cite{berkeley2013qrac,Keshav2007How, Peng2022CReBot}.
 It encourages readers to ask questions of the text and seek answers that deepen understanding~\cite{wallace2021critical}.
 Peng et al.~\cite{Peng2022CReBot} synthesized related self-questioning strategies and proposed a step-by-step guideline that supplies distinct question sets for each section of the paper reading process.
 They found that the proposed system enhanced junior researchers’ engagement with paper reading.
-Yuan et al.~\cite{Yuan2023CriTrainer} further improved this system by integrating questions dynamically generated by AI based on the contents of each section.
+Yuan et al. further improved this system by designing CriTrainer~\cite{Yuan2023CriTrainer}, which integrates questions dynamically generated by AI based on the contents of each section.
 Their results suggest that the revised system helped students learn to formulate critical questions.
-However, both systems focus narrowly on the content of a single paper, potentially constraining readers to a limited viewpoint.
+However, existing critical reading systems primarily engage readers through a limited set of viewpoints, which may constrain readers' exposure to alternative interpretations.
+Thus, to enable readers to be exposed to diverse viewpoints while reading a paper, we propose promoting thought exchanges between readers and AI agents.